2022 Ateneo de Manila University shooting: Legal proceedings

 On July 25, 2022, a day after the shooting, the Quezon City Police District of the National Capital Region Police Office charged Chao Tiao Yumol with three counts of murder and attempted murder before inquest proceedings at the city prosecutor's office.
 Yumol was also charged with illegal possession of firearm, motor vehicle theft and malicious mischief worth (around US$1,430 as of July 27, 2022).

 Incidental events

 The perpetrator's father, Rolando Yumol, was shot dead by two unidentified men on board a motorcycle in front of his house in Lamitan days later after the incident.
-The police advised the public not to theorize that the attack in Ateneo brought about the killing of Yumol's father.
+The police advised the public not to speculate the attack at the Ateneo brought about the killing of Yumol's father.
 The lawyer of the Furigays also defended his clients and said that it is "unfair to judge them that they are involved in this."

 Meanwhile, on August 6, a man with the surname Yumol was also gunned down in the same city.
 The police later corrected a spot report, clarifying that the victim is not related to the perpetrator, not before several media outlets erroneously reported otherwise.